-Do not use organic substances (gasoline, kerosene, benzine or strong solvents), which may be toxic or cause damage.
+Do not use gasoline or strong solvents, which may be toxic or cause damage.

 - Rinse thoroughly-dried soap can cause streaking.
 In hot weather you may need to rinse each section right after you wash it. - To prevent water spots, dry the vehicle using a clean soft cotton towel.
 Do not rub or press hard-you might scratch the paint.